communitiesuk/oava-audit-debezium-spike/README.md

 In this POC I have used a file based storage mechanism.
 You will see the offset and history dat files mounted in a docker volume [here](docker/volumes/debezium/data)

-The following options are available for storage: (TBC.
-Awaiting feedback from Debezium team)
+The following options are available for storage:

 |         | File | Kafka | Azure blob | Redis | S3  | JDBC | Rocket MQ |
 |---------|------|-------|------------|-------|-----|------|-----------|